 What does SEO stand for and what does it mean?

-An acronym for search engine optimisation.
-A process which involves a website being optimised, so it can appear higher on the search engines.
+SEO is an acronym for search engine optimisation.
+It’s the optimisation of a website, so it can appear higher in the search engines.
 Everyone mainly focuses on Google, as it has the biggest market share and is most commonly used by the general public.
 SEO in its basic form is completed in two stages: on-page SEO and off-page SEO.

-While there are a few strategies within the realms of SEO, there is a generally an accepted way of optimising a website, as follows:
+While there are a few strategies within the realms of SEO, there is an accepted way of optimising a website, as follows:

 1. Keyword Research and Competitor Analysis